If you owe creditors who keep calling asking you for money, you should think twice. Not about paying. But, about trying to negotiate your debt.

 When you get a call from a debt collector, they are often pushy and demanding.
 Why?
 Well, they get a commission on the debt they collect.
 So, of course, they want to try to scare you into paying it all in full.
-Not only that, since they do not get any money until such time as you pay, they will keep going on and on.
+Not only that, since they do not get any money until you pay, they will keep going on and on.

-Also keep in mind and know your rights (above) so that you can voice that to the agency if they start to push the limits.
+Also, keep in mind and know your rights (above) so that you can voice that to the agency if they start to push the limits.
 That alone shows them that you know what they can and can not do and that you will not be a victim.

 Make sure that you inform them that you can not make the payment in full and there is no way that you can.
 This will open the door to allowing you to negotiate your debt.

 NEGOTIATE LIKE A PRO